CassieParticles/BreakoutNewFeatures/README.md

 designer wanted the player to have multiple active powerups, they couldn't.

 Overall the new system is designed to be more usable for adding new powerups and effects, and reduce the responsibilities of other systems to keep up to date with the current powerups

+30 minutes - Added new powerups
+Paddle speed - Increase or decrease the speed of the paddle Sticky ball - Ball sticks to the paddle, press space to launch it Godmode - Ball acts as fireball + cannot lose lives